Case Study: Diamond Vogel

 At the same time, Wells says it’s made a huge difference for employees.
 “I’ve already noticed an increase in the mood of everyone on the floor.
 Before, it was like working in a cave with a flashlight,” he said.
 “When the contractor started turning the new lights on as they were installed, everybody said, ‘Wow!’ and they couldn’t believe the difference.
 I show them off to everyone who comes in here from corporate.
 I just can’t help myself.”

-Because several of the fixtures Diamond Vogel chose included Dialight’s built-in DC battery backup system, this not only substantially improved egress and safety lighting, but also cut down on maintenance of the system.
+Because several of the fixtures Diamond Vogel chose included Dialight’s standard AC & DC capability, the fixtures could easily be configured into a battery backup system, this not only substantially improved egress and safety lighting, but also cut down on maintenance of the system.
 Now, the facility has 13 battery backup lights, instead of just three, all wired into a transfer switch and central DC power supply.
 That means multiple points of safety lighting, with just one point of maintenance.
 To conduct a test requires Wells to simply flip the transfer switch, look out and make sure the lights are on, then turn the system off—it now takes just seconds instead of half a day once a month.

 “We are extremely pleased with the entire experience of working with Dialight,” Wells said.
 “A lot of companies will try to sell you something you don’t need, but Dialight really listened to my needs, understood their products and capabilities, and even though they pushed me in a different direction, it was for my benefit.
 And, the fact that they covered all of these products with a 10-year warranty, that is amazing to me.”